piyushmanolkar/laravel-flutter-api/README.md

 This class has three dependencies -

 ```
-This one is flutter default
+Included in flutter by default.
-flutter/material.dart
+flutter/material.dart //Needed for BuildContext

 These you have to install additionally.
 shared_preferences: ^0.5.5